thosgood/this-weeks-finds/markdown/101-151/week131.md

 > this with the accelerator establishment.
 There is no labor union of
 > physicists who work at accelerators, but sometimes it seems there is.
 > It has been argued that plans for accelerator construction must depend
-> on the \"needs\" of the working force: several thousands of dedicated
+> on the "needs" of the working force: several thousands of dedicated
 > high-energy experimenters.
 This is nonsense.
 Future accelerators must
 > be built in accordance with scientific, not demographic, prioriries.
 > The new machines are not labor-intensive, must not be forced to be so.